 How to Choose the Right Exhaust Hood for Your Restaurant (Without Overbuying)

 Choosing the right commercial kitchen exhaust hood is one of the most important decisions you’ll make when building or upgrading a commercial kitchen.
-The right system keeps your kitchen safe, comfortable, and code-compliant — while the wrong one can lead to wasted money, failed inspections, or costly changes later.
+The right system helps keep your kitchen safe, comfortable, and code-compliant, while the wrong one can lead to wasted money, failed inspections, or costly changes later.

 Start With Your Cooking Equipment